Portland mayor will meet with City Hall campers who have a host of demands

 Christine Blair, who has been staying at the encampment, said she was heartened by the community support for the encampment by providing free clothes, food and other necessities.

-“If we can do this, imagine what else we could do,” Blair said, adding that many campers need special service support.
+“If we can do this, imagine what else we could do,” Blair said, adding that many campers need special services.
 “We need help.
 We need counseling.
 We need encouragement.”

 Send questions/comments to the editors.